jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2023-11-24-profiling-development.markdown

 Sequence classifiers, genome profilers, and taxonomic profilers are not exclusive; most methods do multiple things.
 As such, they will output different things.

-For example, Kraken does all (1) and (3).
+For example, Kraken does (1) and (3).
 Sylph does (2) and can incorporate taxonomic information downstream for (1).
 MetaPhlAn4 does (1), but algorithmically it’s more like (2) -- it [aligns reads to a species-level database of marker genes](https://forum.biobakery.org/t/origin-clade-specific-marker-genes/3806) (the “genomes”) and then sums up abundances.

 # We need a standardized taxonomic profiling output